SrainApp/srain/doc/commands.rst

     /me <message>

-Send a action message to the current target.
+Send an action message to the current target.

 /nick